 Based upon the results yielded by data, Southern Wesleyan University has implemented and continues to implement a number of interventions and strategies to improve student achievement.

 Examining the length of time for students to attain a degree at Southern Wesleyan University (SWU) is essential in defining and ensuring student achievement.
 SWU monitors graduation rates and reports them in the U.S. Department of Education’s Integrated Postsecondary Education Data System (IPEDS) Graduation Rate Survey.
 This survey evaluates the graduation rate of a given cohort of students over a six-year period.
-The University has an annual goal of a 45 percent graduation rate (combined traditional and adult studies students).
-The University also monitors and assesses the graduation rate based upon the two types of students (traditional and adult studies) enrolled and develops strategies to foster continuous improvement within the areas.
-The University has met this goal.
+The University has an annual goal of a 45 percent undergraduate graduation rate.
 The graduation rates are as follows:

-The University also monitors fall-to-fall retention rates for first time students and reports them in IPEDS.
+The University also monitors fall-to-fall retention rates for first-time, full-time students and reports them in IPEDS.
 SWU has set a goal for a combined retention rate of at least 70 percent.
-The University also monitors and assesses the retention rate based upon the student type (traditional and adult studies).
 The retention rates are as follows:

 Job/Graduate School Outcomes